influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 The command joins the meta node running at `cluster-meta-node-03:8091` to an existing cluster.
 The existing cluster includes the meta node running at `cluster-meta-node-02:8091`.
-The `-v` option prints detailed information about the join.
+The `-v` argument prints detailed information about the join.

 #### `kill-copy-shard`